 Pleasure as Recreation

 When we’re not working, many of us refresh ourselves with a little recreation, be it through physical activity, video games, food, music, and yes… even drugs.
-Taking psychedelics for medicine, therapy, and spiritual use is deemed permissible, even beneficial.
+Taking psychedelics for medicine, psychedelic therapies, and spiritual use is deemed permissible, even beneficial.
 Recreation, however, steers us into irresponsible, even dangerous territory.
 Nonetheless, recreation is as vital to our wellbeing as work is–a time for amusement, enjoyment, and pleasure.
 Is there an argument for recreational use in this regard?

 Recreational Drug Use